A complete framework for Duke Elder exam preparation

 Fundus photograph of a patient with retinoblastoma.
 By Tero Kivelä, CC BY 2.5.

-• Most commonly sporadic but can be AD
+• Most commonly sporadic but can be autosomal dominant

 • Histopathology classically shows Flexner rosettes